mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 The best way to learn is by doing, so let's use Blot're.js to create a simple weather application for Blot're.
 This app will display the current temperature in a user's stream.
 You can find the complete source for this example [here][src].

 ###### Update - June 6, 2015
-I've create a Javascript [helper framework](http://github.com/mattbierner/blotre-cl-framework) that greatly simplifies creating command line, disposable client applications.
+I've created a Javascript [helper framework](http://github.com/mattbierner/blotre-cl-framework) that greatly simplifies creating command line, disposable client applications.

 # Getting Started
 [Blot're.js][blotre-js] is registered as `'blotre'` on npm.